nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

         StmtList
           Ident "body"

-But a single stage with type parameter can be written using two different ways - both are **syntactically correct**, but have different parse trees:
+But a single stage with a type parameter can be written using two different ways - both are **syntactically correct**, but have different parse trees:

 With space between `map` and `[a]`: